AnthonyDickson/bacteria-project/README.md

 Additionally, the parameters 'C', 'gamma', and 'kernel' are optimised for the SVM model via grid search.
 The score given for the SVM model is the model initialised with the best parameters found in this parameter search.
 See [Appendix I: SVM Parameters](#appendix-i-svm-parameters) for more details.

-The decision stumps/trees used with AdaBoost and RandomForest are tested with a max tree depth of 1 (for decision stumps) and 3.
+The decision stumps/trees used with AdaBoost and RandomForest are tested with a max tree depth of one (for decision stumps) and three.
 RandomForest models are tested with 512 classifiers and AdaBoost with 256 classifiers.

 **Table 1.** Convolutional neural network architecture used for generating results.
+*N* in the output shape is the batch size which changes between training and testing.

 |Layer (type)                |# Kernels |Kernel Shape|Output Shape  |# Params    |
 |----------------------------|----------|------------|--------------|------------|